izqui/Taylor/README.md

 ## Status

-At this moment, Taylor only supports GET HTTP requests.
+At this moment, Taylor only supports GET and POST HTTP requests.
 It relies on `xcodebuild` to compile the binary, that's the reason of the existance of the `Taylor.xcodeproj` file

 ## Setup